MEPennyworth/osTicket-Prerequisites/README.md

 <p>
 Step 7: Deployment in progress:

-- The deployment of the virtual machine might take time.
+- The deployment of the virtual machine might take some time.
 Please sit tight.
 Grab a cup of coffee or tea as you wait.
 </p>
 <br />